 People are returning to work sooner

-A record number of people injured at work are returning to work and life sooner after their injury as a result of improved and earlier support by ReturnToWorkSA and our claims agents.
+A record number of people injured at work are returning to work and life sooner after injury.

 Benefits of returning to work sooner

 Research shows that being at work positively impacts quality of life.
 Physical activity, community and social contact, daily structure and financial security are all key benefits for workers who are able to return to work sooner.
 Returning to work is returning to life for many people.